 Delivering Technical Education

-Technical education offers young people a clear route from school into rewarding technician occupations, and progression to higher education for those who wish to do so.
+Technical education offers young people a clear route from school into rewarding technician occupations, and progression to higher education for those who wish to study further before entering employment.
 The implementation of the Sainsbury Review recommendations will bring a step-change in the quality of technical education provision in England.